fetchai/tools-pocketbook/README.md

     pocketbook create
 ```

-You will be prompted to enter a name for this key pair on the command line followed by the password for the key.
-Below
-is a sample output
+You will be prompted to enter a name for this key pair, followed by a password for the key.
+Below is a sample output:

 ```
 Enter name for key: foo